Holyrood Palace is the British Queen’s official residence in Scotland.

 But since they aren’t as tall as Arthur’s Seat, they don’t get the attention.

-There are lots of attractions to see in the massive Park.
-We list them below –
+There are lots of attractions to see in the massive Holywood Park.

-St Margaret’s Loch: Queen Victoria’s husband Albert built this loch as part of improvements to the Park during her reign.
+St Margaret’s Loch: Queen Victoria’s husband Albert built this loch to improve the Park during her reign.

 St Anthony’s Chapel: Dedicated to St Anthony of Egypt, this Chapel got built in the early 1400s.